jeftegoes/AwsOverview/Machine Learning/Amazon SageMaker.md

 - Features are inputs to ML models used during training and used for inference.
 - **Example**
   - **Music dataset:** Song ratings, listening duration, and listener demographics
-- Important to have high quality features across your datasets in your company for re-use.
+- Important to have high quality features across our datasets in our company for re-use.

 ## 9.1.
 Feature Store